emmanouti/deadline_test_back/README.md

 ## Setup your server

-To install all dependencies run :
+First fork this project then to install all dependencies run :
 ### `npm install`

 Use the .env.sample to set up your preferred server port, a token key and the mongoDB url where your database is host with your login/password.